sul-dlss/freelib-djatoka/README.md

     http://localhost:8888

-When you want to stop the server, type the following from within the project's directory:
+When you want to stop the server, type the following from within the project's base directory:

     mvn jetty:stop